material-components/material-components-android/docs/theming/Motion.md

 **?attr/motionSpringDefaultEffects** | `damping: 1, stiffness: 1600` | Spring for animation effects that partially cover the screen.

 When building spring animations, a speed should be chosen based on the animation's size or distance covered.
-Then, a spacial or effects type should be chosen depending on the property being animated.
+Then, a spatial or effects type should be chosen depending on the property being animated.
 For example, if animating a button's shape and color when pressed, use two springs: a `motionSpringFastSpatial` spring to animate the button's shape/size and a